DaniArnaout/DaniArnaout.github.io/menu/collection-view/custom-cases.md

 <img width="500" alt="Xcode" src="/menu/collection-view/attachments/collection-view-custom-view.png">

-Head to your CustomImageView.h and import Codepack instead of UIKit `#import <Codepack/CPImageView.h>`
+Head to your CustomImageView.h and import Abstract Layer instead of UIKit `#import <Abstract Layer/CPImageView.h>`

 Head to your CustomImageView.m and override layoutSubviews with the code that adds a red border